IEAWindTask37/windIO/docs/source/floating.rst

     Unique name of the joint (node)

 :code:`location` : Array of Floats, m
-    x, y, and z coordinates of this node in the global coordinate system.
+    Coordinates (x,y,z or r,θ,z) of the joint in the global coordinate system.

 :code:`transition` : Boolean
     Whether the transition piece and turbine tower attach at this node

+    *Default* = False

+:code:`cylindrical` : Boolean
+    Whether to use cylindrical coordinates (r,θ,z), with (r,θ) lying in the x/y-plane, instead of Cartesian coordinates.

     *Default* = False